 Councilmember of Austin | Austin, TX

-Councilmember Kitchen spearheaded a resolution to help with Austin’s growing homeless population: the HEAL initiative.
+Councilmember Ann Kitchen spearheaded a resolution to help with Austin’s growing homeless population: the HEAL (Homeless Encampment Assistance Link) initiative.
 The initiative’s goals are to provide a path to permanent housing and ensure that nobody lives in unsheltered and unsafe conditions.
-Kitchen stated the initiative “represents an effective addition to the valuable efforts that our homeless service partners and city staff are currently pursuing in our community.”
-The initiative offers a sharp contrast to the ongoing Save Austin campaign which seeks to ban homeless camping.
+Councilmember Kitchen stated the initiative “represents an effective addition to the valuable efforts that our homeless service partners and city staff are currently pursuing in our community.”
+The initiative offers a sharp contrast to the ongoing Save Austin Now campaign which seeks to ban homeless camping.

 #2 Dr. Marte Martinez

 Councilmember Dr. Marte Martinez voted in favor of sending a new COVID-related petition to Governor Greg Abbott— a choice which city lawyers claim could be illegal.
-Dr. Martinez stated, “they can arrest me if they want to.”
+Councilmember Martinez stated, “they can arrest me if they want to.”
 The petition calls for more vaccines in Laredo and the ability to enforce new restrictions.
-Dr. Martinez says that protecting the citizens of Laredo is his top priority.
+Councilmember Martinez said that protecting the citizens of Laredo is his top priority.
 He decided to forgo the legal advice presented to the city council in favor of acting now by placing public safety over legal complications.